lakiryt/sunradar/README.md

 - Position of the widget (top/left margin)

 The small circle marking the sun turns blue when the altitude is negative.

-How to install:
-- Unzip
-- Move to the Uebersicht Folder
-- Should be working out of the box